Our story

 Commercially Run

-Bluestone Herefords has concentrated on providing a balanced bull with four main traits:
+Bluestone Herefords has concentrated on providing a balanced bull using the following traits:

 Low Birthweight